Tactile Gloves: Hand Pressure And Force Measurement

 Manufacturing Safety & Workers’ Comp Assessment:

-Quantify hand strength for return-to-work assessments
+Quantify hand strength to support rehabilitation and return-to-work evaluations

 Product Ergonomic Design: